 What kind of investing will you be doing?

 This is an important question to ask when working out what fees you will pay.
-Will you buy and sell individual shares or invest as part of a mutual fund?
+Will you buy and sell individual shares or invest in funds or ready made portfolios?
 Will you be dealing in lots of small shares or fewer big ones?
 Will you seek the assistance of a financial advisor or go it alone?
 These are all questions that will affect the type and amount of investment fees you will pay.

 How much will I pay in fees?

 This depends on how much you’re planning to invest.
-Obviously if you’re investing bigger amounts, you will pay more in fees.
-However you will also (hopefully) be making more profit so maybe the fees will be worth it.
-If you are hobby investing and dealing in only small amounts of money, you should be especially careful of fees as they may end up adding up quickly and your return may not be enough to make the fees worthwhile.
+Obviously, if you’re investing bigger amounts, you will pay more in fees.
+However you will also (hopefully) be making more profit to hopefully make the fees worthwhile.
+If you are “hobby investing”, a term to mean dealing in only small amounts of money, you should be especially careful of fees as they may end up adding up quickly and your return may not be enough to make the fees worthwhile.
 Some total investment fees can be up to 2% per year or even higher of your total investment value, this will really add up over the years.